 Estimated completion time: The average burden of submitting an Indian Preference Form is 30 minutes including time for reviewing instructions, searching data sources and assembling the information needed.

-Estimated cost: There are no costs to consider, except postage and the cost of duplicating the original verification form, because verification of the information is already available for other reasons.
+Estimated cost: There are no costs to consider, except postage and the cost of duplicating the original verification form.
 The form will be used by an applicant to seek documentation of Indian descent or membership from either a tribal official or the BIA.Start Signature

 BILLING CODE 4310-4J-P